About Math Without Borders

-Author/Producer of the Home Study Companion teaching materials
+Author/Producer of the Home Study Companion courses

 I have frequently put mathematics to work outside the classroom, including working as a programmer, inventor, product designer, and consultant.
 I really do use math on a daily basis apart from teaching!
 Mathematics is a wonderful tool that enhances the potential for both creativity and fundamental understanding of the world.